-How ENFPs present and function in relationships depends in large part on their stage of personality type development.
+How the ENFP presents and functions in relationships depends in large part on his or her stage of personality type development.
 Early in their development, ENFPs struggle to negotiate a balance between their dominant function, Extraverted Intuition (Ne), and their inferior function, Introverted Sensing (Si).
 This produces a curious admixture of openness and unconventionality (Ne), on the hand, and a concern for the familiar and traditional (Si), on the other.

 I have known several ENFPs, for instance, who continue to associate with the religious tradition of their youth (Si), subscribing to its tenets and even regularly attending services.
 Behaviorally, however, they seem to live by their own rules, according to the whims and ways of their Ne.
 These sorts of dominant-inferior struggles can engender confusion with regard to what they want out of life and out of their relationships.
 Namely, do they want a more traditional lifestyle and relationship or a less conventional one?

 Like the INFP, ENFPs love to travel.
 Their Ne-Fi combination relishes the opportunity to compare and experience diverse cultures.
 Perhaps more importantly, as they go about their travels, there is a sense in which they hope to find themselves.
 They want to figure out who they are, what they value, what they should be doing, where they might want to live, as well as their preferred type of partner and relationship.